FenzXT/FRANTIC_BOT/README.md

 ---

-Please Give Credits To The Developer If You Use This Source Code!
+If You Are Using Our Source Code Then Give Credits To The Real Developer!